Do Your Senior Leaders Know How to Work with You?

 As you expand your senior team, ideally you are bringing on different DNA.
 Your team will likely have people from a mix of startup and scale up, big company, small company.
 People with different backgrounds, personalities, strengths & weaknesses.

-Ideally, your senior team members will have values that align with yours and the company overall (in fact, I would argue that ill-fitting or unarticulated values are the root cause of all conflict in a company – but that is a post for another time).
+Ideally, your senior leaders will have values that align with yours and the company overall (in fact, I would argue that ill-fitting or unarticulated values are the root cause of all conflict in a company – but that is a post for another time).
 But, naturally, no one team member will be a perfect fit in terms of values and leadership style.

 As CEO, what do you do?
-Do you adjust yourself to your new leaders?
+Do you adjust yourself to your new senior leaders?
 Or do they adjust to you?

 The CEO is the most important role in the company.
 When you look at the biggest startup outcomes, almost universally, they are led start to finish by founder-CEOs.
 Thus, there is an almost 100% correlation between your performance and the company outcome.